Core Module Information

 Learning Outcomes for module:

-LO1: analyse the problem of forecasting product sales and other variables and consider the impact on operations and productivity decisions;
+LO1: Analyse the problem of forecasting product sales and other variables and consider the impact on operations and productivity decisions.

-LO3: apply aggregate production, material requirements planning, operations scheduling and production
+LO3: Apply aggregate production, material requirements planning, operations scheduling and production activity control techniques to a variety of manufacturing systems.

-LO5: apply a range of quality management tools and techniques to aspects of the production system.
+LO5: Apply a range of quality management tools and techniques to aspects of the production system.

 Full Details of Teaching and Assessment